CE-Programming/toolchain/docs/static/makefile-options.rst

 .. rubric:: LIBLOAD_OPTIONAL

-Space separated list of ``libload`` libraries to mark as optional in the program.
+Space-separated list of ``libload`` libraries to mark as optional in the program.
-If an optional library is not present on the device, the program will still execute and not be blocked from running by ``libload``, however calls to the library's functions will crash the program.
+If an optional library is not present on the device, the program will still execute and not be blocked from running by ``libload``; however, calls to the library's functions will crash the program.

 * If this option is left blank, libraries supplied to the function :code:`libload_IsLibLoaded` will be automatically marked as optional.
 * Libraries specified by this option are forced to be optional, regardless of :code:`libload_IsLibLoaded` usage.